 There are many reasons why your Galapagos adventure might be unforgettable.
 The sheer number of activities you can do on the island almost ensures you can tailor your vacation to be perfect for your taste.

+Why visit the Galapagos Islands?
 Aside from water activities and seeing all the wildlife, you might even be able to hone all of your photography skills in one go — you can do landscape, underwater, nature, and portrait photography all in one place.
-You can even visit Kicker Island, where you can practice photography, snorkel, and dive.
+You can even visit Kicker Rock, where you can practice photography, snorkel, and dive.

 A trip to the Galapagos can be precisely what you want it to be — and you can even practice your Spanish by speaking with the natives while you’re there.